Rasputin Museum at Yusupov Palace

-Rasputin was a Siberian religious mystic who had become attached to the Tsar’s family as a healer to their young hemophiliac son, Alexei.
-His particularly close relationship with the Tsarina Alexandra coupled with his eccentric appearance and reputation for lewd and lascivious behavior in public fueled scandalous rumors.
+Rasputin was a Siberian religious mystic who had become attached to the family of Tsar Nicholas II as a healer to the tsar’s hemophiliac young son and heir, Alexei.
+Rasputin’s particularly close relationship with the Tsarina Alexandra, coupled with his eccentric appearance and reputation for lewd and lascivious behavior in public, fueled scandalous rumors.
 As World War I dragged on, the country and government teetered on the brink of collapse.
-To make matters worse, it appeared that Tsar Nicholas II, already in trouble for botched and brutal responses to internal turmoil and general incompetency on the battlefield, was taking advice from Rasputin.
+To make matters worse, it appeared that the tsar – already in trouble for botched and brutal responses to internal turmoil, and general incompetency on the battlefield – was taking advice from Rasputin.

-In the end it took four bullets, a sound beating, and a final drop into the icy River Neva to kill Rasputin.
-His autopsy showed that his death was ultimately caused from drowning or hypothermia, indicating that he survived all but the final dunking.
+Legend has it that, in the end, it took poison, three bullets, a stabbing, a terrible beating, and a final drop into the icy Malaya Nevka River to kill Rasputin.
+However, his autopsy showed that his death was ultimately caused from the shootings.

 Yusupov and his conspirators never faced charges for the murder that so many knew they had committed, but just three months later the February Revolution forced the abdication of Nicholas II, and Yusupov fled the country.
-He later published several, sometimes conflicting, memoirs detailing the death of Grigory Rasputin, including a book titled “Lost Splendor.”
+He later published several (sometimes conflicting) memoirs detailing the attempted murder and death of Rasputin, including a book titled “Lost Splendor.”
 Rasputin’s surviving daughter Maria unsuccessfully attempted to sue Yusupov and Pavlovich for damages related to the murder, but her claim, filed in Paris, was dismissed.

-Over the years the Moika Palace has served as an educational center and now as a cultural museum, notable for having survived the Revolution and Soviet years relatively intact.
-In the basement room where the Mad Monk was killed, wax figures recreate his final moments.
+Over the years the Moika Palace has served as an educational center, and is now a cultural museum; it is notable for having survived the Revolution and Soviet years relatively intact.
+In the basement room where the Mad Monk was murdered, wax figures recreate his final moments.
 A visit to the room is included in the afternoon tours.
-The rest of the building is a showpiece in itself, including a rococo theater, and many elegantly appointed rooms.
+The rest of the building is a showpiece in itself, including a rococo theater and many elegantly appointed rooms.